ethangyllenhaal/BiodivInfo_Stacks_Fall2022/README.md

 ### Making a conda environment

 Now that we have our reads, we need to set up a conda environment for Stacks.
 This is pretty straightforward, and can be done to install most software you'd want to use on CARC!
 First, you have to load the miniconda module.
+Let's look up what it's called by entering:

+    module avail miniconda3

-Because it is used so much, you don't even need to sue its full name.
+Because it is used so much, you don't even need to spell out its full name.

     module load miniconda3